-The objective was to reduce cost and delivery cycle times to optimise well lease development cost.
+The objective was to reduce cost and delivery cycle times to optimize well lease development cost.
 The team applied a LEAN methodology to embed continuous improvement in the engineering lifecycle.
 Key to success was early stakeholder engagement and building a lifecycle approach spanning engineering, project, operations and procurement.
 Despite being a technically-led project, the change management component was key to making the improvements sustainable and successful.

-The team tackled the complexity of project execution by allowing design steps to progress in parallel, instituting clear roles and responsibilities within engineering procedures for specific locations and standardising engineering deliverables.
+The team tackled the complexity of project execution by allowing design steps to progress in parallel, instituting clear roles and responsibilities within engineering procedures for specific locations and standardizing engineering deliverables.
 The approach of 'design once, use many times' became the norm.

 Example four — project portfolio management

 This company was a downstream refining company that has been in the business for a number of decades and needed to improve the execution of its portfolio of ongoing projects.
 In addition, risk identification outpaced risk mitigation in the portfolio which needed to be addressed.

 The team was able to set a target of reducing project cycle times by 15 percent without impacting safety, quality or cost.
 In the assessment, a joint team identified five focus areas and a number of key actions that were implemented within the client organisation.